Greater redhorse: Relationship with humans

 Overall, the greater redhorse is being threatened across its range.
 Although once not a popular sporting fish, this long-lived and late-maturing species is now subject to unregulated bowfishing, where tons of fish are shot for sport with no use of the fish afterwards and hauls exceed that of the commercial harvest by 200 times.
 Thus, the greater redhorse is in dire need of conservation and management, especially with respect to wanton waste of bowfishing.
 The greater redhorse's status as a prey species is integral to the ecosystems to which they are native.
 Because this species is impacted greatly by pollutants, their endangered status may come from a decreased conscientiousness of where wastes are disposed of.
-The IGFA world record for the species stands at 12lb 7oz caught from the Sauk River near Melrose, Minnesota in 2005.
+The IGFA world record for the species stands at 5.75 kg caught from the Sauk River near Melrose, Minnesota in 2005.
 The greater redhorse is also being increasingly pursued by rod-and-line anglers of the 21st century.